pluralitybook/plurality/contents/english/0-0-endorsements.md

 <br></br>

+> Once in a while a book comes along that completely reshapes the paradigm...
+Graeber and Wengrow...Asimov...Mary Shelly...now Audrey Tang, Glen Weyl and their collaborators have blown open the gates of...what it is to be human in the twenty-first century...Buy it...Bring it into being.<br></br>
+— [Manda Scott](https://en.wikipedia.org/wiki/Manda_Scott), best-selling author of [*Boudica*](https://mandascott.co.uk/boudica-dreaming-the-eagle/) and [*A Treachery of Spies*](https://mandascott.co.uk/a-treachery-of-spies/)

+<br></br>

 > If internet technology has accelerated fragmentation, it should be possible to achieve a comfortable coexistence. *Plurarity* is full of hints for this purpose.<br></br>
 — [Aono Yoshihisa](https://www.crunchbase.com/person/yoshihisa-aono), Co-Founder and CEO of [Cybozu](https://cybozu.co.jp/en/company/)